xeaone/element/API.md

 	- `path: String` Strict path matching the route path parameters are not considered
 - `find: Function`
 	- `path: String` Loose path matching the route path parameters are considered
+- `filter: Function`
+	- `path: String, RegExp` Loose path matching the route path parameters are considered or a RegExp.
 - `route: Function` Routes to the path
 	- `path: String` Path to navigate
 	- `options: Object`